Richard Coulter (general)

-Richard Coulter, Sr. (October 1, 1827 – October 14, 1908) was an American Civil War Colonel and brevet brigadier general of volunteers in the Union Army, a businessman, and banker.
-During the Civil War he was colonel of the 11th Pennsylvania Infantry, often rising to brigade command upon the wounding of superior officers.
+Richard Coulter Sr. (October 1, 1827 – October 14, 1908) was an American Civil War Colonel and brevet brigadier general of volunteers in the Union Army, a businessman, and banker.
+During the Civil War, he was colonel of the 11th Pennsylvania Infantry, often rising to brigade command upon the wounding of superior officers.
 In 1866, he was nominated and confirmed as a brevet major general of volunteers to rank from April 1, 1865.

 Early life and career

-Richard Coulter, Sr. was born in Greensburg, Westmoreland County, Pennsylvania, a son of Eli Coulter Jr. (1791–1830) and Rebecca Alexander.
-Eli Coulter was a prominent business man and managed a steam mill in Greensburg.
+Richard Coulter, Sr. was born in Greensburg, Pennsylvania, a son of Eli Coulter Jr. (1791–1830) and Rebecca Alexander.
+Eli Coulter was a prominent businessman and managed a steam mill in Greensburg.
 Richard attended Jefferson College in Washington, Pennsylvania.
-After leaving college in 1845 at the age of 19, he worked in the law office of his uncle, Richard Coulter (1788–1852) in Greensburg where he remained until the beginning of the Mexican–American War.
+After leaving college in 1845 at the age of 19, he worked in the law office of his uncle, Richard Coulter (1788–1852) in Greensburg, where he remained until the beginning of the Mexican–American War.

 Coulter enrolled in the Westmoreland Guards, a local militia company that was mustered into the United States Army as Company E of the Second Pennsylvania Volunteer Infantry Regiment.
 It was one of only two regiments sent from Pennsylvania to serve in Mexico.
 Coulter saw action under General Winfield Scott in the Siege of Vera Cruz and the subsequent battles of Cerro Gordo, Contreras, Churubusco, and Chapultepec, and the capture and occupation of Mexico City in 1847.
 He served directly under future Civil War general John W. Geary, a man he had little respect for due to his vanity.

 After the Mexican War, the regiment returned to Pennsylvania in June 1848.
 Coulter then resumed his study of law and was admitted to the bar in 1849.
 His uncle had become a Pennsylvania Supreme Court judge in 1846, and Coulter took over his uncle's law practice in Greensburg.
 He practiced law until the beginning of the Civil War in 1861.
 Throughout the 1850s, he remained active in the local militia.